FabriceMesidor/Classification_Project_Views_towards_Computer_Decisions/README.md

 Otherwise, I want to find out:
 How social and demographic behavior of an individual can help predict is view towards computer decisions?

-## HYPOTHESIS
+## HYPOTHESES
-2 main hypothses will guide my work:
+2 main hypotheses will guide my work:

 1. Based on an adult profiles and social media behaviors, we can determine his attitudes towards computer algorithms